sashuu69/home-weather-station/README.md

 1. Collects AQI, CNG, LPG, smoke, temperature, humidty, rain presence and heat index.
 2. Stores the data in a log file and Firebase.
 3. Dispays the data in a LCD display.
+4. A telegram bot for fetching values

 ## Folder Structure

 1. arduino_nano_code: Contains the embedded C code for flashing to the arduino nano board.
 2. arduino_uno_code: Contains the embedded C code for flashing to the arduino uno board.
 3. docs: Contains images of the product.
+4. heroku_code: Telegram bot python code for Heroku server.
-4. eagle_design: Contains the schematics and board designs built using Autodesk Eagle (Under development).
+5. eagle_design: Contains the schematics and board designs built using Autodesk Eagle (Under development).
-5. fritzing_design: Contains pictorial design of circuit built using fritzing software (Under development).
+6. fritzing_design: Contains pictorial design of circuit built using fritzing software (Under development).
-6. fusion_design: Contains Autodesk fusion 360 files for the boxes (Under development).
+7. fusion_design: Contains Autodesk fusion 360 files for the boxes (Under development).
-7. pi_code: Contains the code to be run on the Raspberry Pi Zero W.
+8. pi_code: Contains the code to be run on the Raspberry Pi Zero W.
     1. dataRetriver.py: Python program that gets values from sensor and stores the data in log file and firebase.
     2. lcdDisplay.py: Python program to display data on LCD screen.
     3. RPi_I2C_driver.py: LCD display driver.